dashpay/platform/packages/wallet-lib/docs/getting-started/quickstart.md

 - If no adapter specified, Wallet-lib will use a in-memory store (and warn you about it).
 - If no transport specified, Wallet-lib will connect to DAPI.
 - `wallet.getAccount()` is by default equivalent to `wallet.getAccount(0)`, where 0 correspond of the account index as per [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

-A sugar-syntax replacement for `account.events.on('ready'), exist in a promise : await account.isReady()`

 ## Make a payment to an address